genomic-medicine-sweden/jasen/docs/source/usage.md

 There are an option to use [seqtk](https://github.com/lh3/seqtk) downsample the number of for a sample as a preprocessing step before all other analyses.
 This can be useful if a sample was sequenced too deeply, as extreme sequencing depth can causes issues with *de-novo* assemblies.

-Activate downsampling by setting the parameter `targetSampleSize` to the either the desired number of reads or the fraction of reads to include in the config.
+Activate downsampling by setting the parameter `target_sample_size` to the either the desired number of reads or the fraction of reads to include in the config.

 ## Removing Human reads

 There are an option to use [hostile](https://github.com/bede/hostile) to filter human reads from further analyses.
 This can be useful if a sample has been contaminated, which could cause issues with *de-novo* assemblies.

-Activate human read depletion by setting the parameter `useHostile` to `true` in the config.
+Activate human read depletion by setting the parameter `use_hostile` to `true` in the config.